MatiasVL/switchfully-version-control-git/20-programming-advanced-java/70-code-kata/README.md

 ## First time usage

-- Install NPM (a JavasSript / Node package manager)
+- Install NPM (a JavasScript / Node package manager)
     - It will also install NPX
 - After installation
   - run `npm --version` `npm -v` from inside the terminal, if it's correctly installed it will return a version number